WPRDC/data-guide/docs/privacy.md

 Some data that contains PII is often released as open data...

-Organize -
+Organize in this way instead of #'s 1-10

-- Evaluation
+- Evaluation of harm
 - Assess data quality
 - Data management to prevent accidental release
 - Responding to accidental release
--

 ##How to Reduce the Risk of Accidentally Releasing PII